frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

 - Add Java.deoptimizeMethod().
 Thanks [@liuyufei][]!
 - Handle replacing ART methods that may be devirtualized.
 Thanks [@liuyufei][]!

+### Changes in 14.2.16

+- Add many missing TinyCC builtins for 32-bit ARM.
+Kudos to [@giantpune][] for reporting and helping figure this one out!
+- Fix Android ART trampoline alignment when using ADRP on arm64, previously resulting in `Error: invalid argument` exception being thrown when attempting to replace some methods.
+Kudos to [@pandasauce][] for reporting and helping figure this one out!

 [@alkalinesec]: https://twitter.com/alkalinesec
 [Java bridge]: https://github.com/frida/frida-java-bridge